JBielanski/CCDCiel_Scripts/README.md

 --> "--help"

- TODO:
-- Add parameter which allow to select filters subset like: "-s [1,3,4,5]" for slots 1,3,4 and 5.
+6) Use filters subset:
+- run script with parameters:

+--> -s [1,3,4,5]

+for calculation will be used filters with index 1,3,4 and 5 if they are in filters wheel others filters will be marked as not in use.

- List of changes:
+## List of changes:

 # [26-10-2025] Initial version
  - calculate focuser position for selected filter using autofocus tool
  - store information about filter and calculated focus point in database